eozturk2/ECSE444_FinalProject/README.md

 the system's understanding of movement patterns.
 All the labeled data is stored in QSPI Flash memory for efficient data management.
 There are 14 distinct activity categories available.
 These are brushing teeth, climbing stairs, combing hair, descending stairs, drinking from a glass, eating meat (as in with fork and knife), eating soup (as in with a spoon), getting up from bed, lying down on the bed, pouring water, sitting down on chair, standing up from chair, using telephone and walking.

 ## Motivation
-At the end of the course, we had an open-ended final project where we needed to design an implement an application for the ST B-L4S5I-IOT01A boards we had been using for the labs.
+At the end of the course, we had an open-ended final project where we needed to design an implement an application for the STMicroelectronics [B-L4S5I-IOT01A](https://www.st.com/en/evaluation-tools/b-l4s5i-iot01a.html) boards we had been using for the labs.
 We found an interesting research paper[[1]](#1) that outlined many different neural network architectures for classifying movements based on wrist-worn accelerometer data.
 In the paper, the only task of the wrist-worn device is to collect accelerometer data.
 Both the training and inference processes are run off-board on a powerful PC.
 We wanted to change this by running the inference model on the wrist-worn microcontroller.

 ## Implementation and Challenges
 The first challenge was to choose the suitable network architecture among the ones proposed in the paper.
 The most successful networks were RNN's (Recurrent Neural Networks), but embedded ML toolchains such as TFLite and X-CUBE-AI require recurrent units to be unrolled into dense layers with identical parameters.
 Since the RNN's described in the paper have up to 32 recursions, it was impossible to fit the model into the limited memory of our boards.
 This limited our choice to densely connected networks.